 - the validity of that passport

-- the country of issue of the travel document (often left blank)
+- the country of issue of any travel documents (often left blank)

 - Fifth Row:

-- your family status at the time of landing (an IRCC numeric code)
+- your family status at the time of landing (a numeric immigration code)

 - your height